restorecommerce/chassis-srv/README.md

 ## Features

-- Expose your business logic as RPC endpoints
+- Business logic exposure through RPC endpoints
-- Customize server communication with middlewares
+- Endpoint discovery, as well as retry and timeout mechanisms
-- Endpoint discovery, retry and timeout logic
+- Endpoint calls with custom middleware
 - Provide multiple microservice functionalities from the Restore Commerce ecosystem, such as logging, database access, cache handling or exposing system commands.

 ## Architecture